stouffer/EvoGeoModules/manuscript/.plmt/temp.md

 summarizes the complete dataset whereas both the regional and local levels are location-specific scales.

-The first, *continental* interaction data consists of the aggregated "metanetwork" which includes all documented interactions between species from the regional species pool [@pois12dsi].
+*Continental* interaction data consists of the aggregated "metanetwork" which includes all documented interactions between species from the regional species pool [@pois12dsi].
+For every location, we further define two scales of analysis.

-The second, *regional* interaction data accounts for different species composition across sites, specifically by testing whether sampling from the regional species pool affects co-phylogenetic matching.
-Within each site, the regional scale is given by the subset of the metanetwork formed by the locally present species (*i.e.*, the local species and their continental interactions;
-properly speaking, the induced subgraph of the metanetwork induced from the nodes of the local network).
+First, *regional* interaction data accounts for different species composition across sites: the species that have been observed locally interact as they would do in the *continental* network, *i.e.* if interactions did not vary across space.
+This allows testing whether sampling from the regional species pool affects co-phylogenetic matching, regardless of the distribution of interactions.
+Within each site, the regional scale is given by the subset of the metanetwork formed by the locally present species (properly speaking, the induced subgraph of the metanetwork induced from the nodes of the local network).
 Hence the regional networks are always a perfect subset of the continental network, and do not reflect whether species were actually observed to interact locally or not, but whether they *can* interact at all.
 This *regional* network is thus a baseline estimate derived from interactions within the species pool and measures the effect of species sampling on co-phylogenetic matching.

-The third, *local* interaction data also accounts for variation in the interactions between observed species, in addition to encompassing the above.
-In contrast to the regional scale, the local scale only includes the interactions that were actually observed in the field at a given site.
-Therefore, the local and regional networks always include the same species, but the local network has only a subset (or, at most, an exact match) of the interactions in the regional network.
+Second, *local* interaction data are the actual observations at this location: the identity of the present species, and the way they interact.
+In addition to capturing the dissimilarity of species composition across sites, this allows measuring the effect of interaction turnover across space.
+The local and regional networks always include the same species, but the local network has only a subset (or, at most, an exact match) of the interactions in the regional network.